What Can Marg’s Buyer Clients Expect?

 What else should I know?

-We think you should know that, when you deal with Marg, you are getting the benefit of her many years of award-winning experience, her extensive training, her in-depth knowledge of the local issues and the added benefit of having her full-time licensed assistant and salesperson, Chris McCormick, on your team as well.
+We think you should know that, when you deal with Marg, you are getting the benefit of her many years of award-winning experience, her extensive training, her in-depth knowledge of the local issues and the added benefit of having her full-time licensed assistant and Real Estate Salesperson, Chris McCormick, on your team as well.
 Marg is a Broker with RE/MAX, she is a Market Value Appraiser- Residential and continuously upgrades her education in matters such as mortgage financing, environmental awareness, real property law, property management and much more.
 She participates in numerous local committees and organizations as a volunteer and has extensive contacts that can be helpful to you in your purchase.

 Buying Posts From Marg’s Blog